efigueroa/figgy.foo/content/posts/iptv.md

 1. A **PayPal account** (the only payment method accepted)
 2. A compatible device:
-   - Fire TV / Android TV box
+   - Fire TV / onn / Android TV box
    - Android or iOS phone/tablet
    - Windows or macOS computer